ONE DAY IN BRATISLAVA – THE ULTIMATE GUIDE

 From the castle (or the majority of locations in the city) it is likely you spotted a rather futuristic bridge, known locally as the UFO bridge.
 For €6.50 you will travel 95m in 45 seconds to the top of the observation deck and be blown away by the spectacular panorama views of the city.
 The entry fee is free if you are dining in the observation deck restaurant.
 Since we neither had the cash or the class, we left dining in the clouds to the experts and enjoyed our supermarket picnic on the bus en route to our next destination instead.

 If you’re the wild sort, (we like those sorts) then no Bratislava guide would be complete without a mention of the best night life spots.
 For something really worth writing home about (or worthy of a Facebook status update) we recommend Subclub.
 Even if techno and house don’t float your boat the fact the club is inside an old nuclear bunker probably will.
 Note, for anyone in hope of a hump-day rave, its only open Fridays & Saturdays – 10pm till 5am.

-Assuming if cave like clubs aren’t your thing, then champagne along the canal probably will be, end your night with a private speedboat on the Danube.
+Assuming if cave like clubs aren’t your thing, then champagne along the canal probably will be, end your day in Bratislava with a private speedboat on the Danube.
 No longer reserved for James Bond, you can hire a private speedboat complete with your own captain and champagne.
 Although pretty pricey and very popular so book well in advance.
 Perfect if splitting the cost and an ideal stag party starter as its recommended for groups of 7-9 people.

 For more photos of our adventure in Slovakia, please take a peek at our gallery.